askk/shadowsocks-accountmanager/README.md

 [download-url]: https://npmjs.org/package/shadowsocks-manager
 [license-image]: https://img.shields.io/npm/l/shadowsocks-manager.svg

-# shadowsocks-manager
+# shadowsocks-accountmanager

-A shadowsocks manager tool for multi user and traffic control.
+A shadowsocks account manager tool for multi user and traffic control.
 Base on Node.js and SQLite.

 For more details, you can see [the wiki page](https://github.com/shadowsocks/shadowsocks-manager/wiki).